-15,947,691 shares, excluding 787,500 shares of common stock issuable pursuant to the option to purchase additional shares granted to the underwriters.
+23,690,635 shares, excluding 450,000 shares of common stock issuable pursuant to the option to purchase additional shares granted to the underwriters.
+This amount does not include any shares which may be issuable upon conversion of existing securities.

-The Operating Company intends to use the net proceeds from the sale of NMFC's common stock for new investments in portfolio companies in accordance with the Operating Company's investment objective and strategies described in this prospectus supplement and the accompanying prospectus, to temporarily repay indebtedness (which will be subject to reborrowing), to pay our operating expenses and distributions to our stockholders/unit holders and for general corporate purposes.
+The Operating Company intends to use the net proceeds from this offering primarily for new investments in portfolio companies in accordance with the Operating Company's investment objective and strategies described in this prospectus supplement and the accompanying prospectus.
+The Operating Company may also use a portion of the net proceeds for other general corporate purposes, including to temporarily repay indebtedness (which will be subject to reborrowing), and other working capital needs.
+The Operating Company is continuously identifying, reviewing and, to the extent consistent with its investment objective, funding new investments.
+As a result, we typically raise capital as we deem appropriate to fund such new investments.
+We expect the Operating Company to substantially invest the net proceeds of this offering by the end of the calendar year, depending on the availability of attractive opportunities and market conditions.
+However, we can offer no assurance that we will be able to achieve this goal.
 Pending such use, the Operating Company will invest the net proceeds primarily in cash, cash equivalents, U.S. government securities and other high-quality investments that mature in one year or less from the date of the investment.
 These securities may have lower yields than the types of investments we would typically make in accordance with our investment objective and, accordingly, may result in lower distributions, if any, during such period.
 See "Use of Proceeds" in this prospectus supplement.

-New York Stock Exchange Symbol
+New York Stock Exchange Symbol Investment Advisory Fees "NMFC

-"NMFC"